dmentre/re-demexp/spec/high-level-requirements.md

 ## Security ##

-REQ-SEC-1: A demexp User should correspond to a unique physical person.
+REQ-SEC-1: A User must correspond to a unique physical person.
+A physical person must correspond to a unique User.

 REQ-SEC-2: Each User should be authenticated to use the demexp system.